Nurturing young learners, one small moment at a time

 MORE THAN CORE

-Our youngest students enjoy music, library, art, PE, and Spanish resource classes as part of their daily schedule.
+Our youngest students enjoy music, library, art, PE, and Spanish resource classes as part of their weekly schedule.

 Spending time with “the big kids” is a favorite of our youngest students.
-The “Singing and Sharing” Service Learning group visits our preschool monthly, sharing songs and outdoor play.
+Fifth and sixth-grade students, as well as visitors from our Page-Frederiksen Campus, often spend service learning time reading and playing with preschoolers.

 Separating From Home and Connecting to School